Welcome to ODENSE

 FOOD & SHOPPING

 With a thriving culinary scene, working creatively with the wide selection of fresh, local produce, Odense has a lot to offer for the foodies.
-There’s a great pride in serving products grown in the local fields or caught in the waters surrounding the island.
-Local specialties include beer from the many local microbreweries, cheeses and chocolates.
-Do not miss out on Fyn’s beloved and famous cake, the “brunsviger”!
+There is a great pride in serving products grown in the local fields or caught in the waters surrounding the island.

 Photo credit: Storms Pakhus